ICT4LT Module 2.2

 The term multimedia was originally used to describe packages of learning materials that consisted of a book, a couple of audiocassettes and a videocassette.
 Such packages are still available, but the preferred terms to describe them seem to be multiple media or mixed media - although there is considerable disagreement as to what they should be called now that the term multimedia has acquired a different sense.
 Nowadays multimedia refers to computer-based materials designed to be used on a computer that can display and print text and high-quality graphics, play pre-recorded audio and video material, and create new audio and video recordings.
 Because of its capability of integrating the four basic skills of listening, speaking, reading and writing, multimedia is of considerable interest to the language teacher.

 The first popular microcomputers that appeared in the 1970s were incapable of playing or recording sound and video, and they had very limited graphics capabilities.
 Language teachers were often critical about CALL because it lacked the essential ingredient of sound.
 From the early 1980s various tricks were employed to get computers to play back authentic sound, for example linking an audiocassette player to a computer that controlled the playback and rewind functions - but this was not very efficient as the tape stretched with use and bits of audio were cut off or appeared in the wrong place.
 All sorts of other Heath-Robinson devices were invented by inspired CALL enthusiasts in order to get computers to produce high-quality authentic sound.
-The analogue videodisc player also appeared in the early 1980s, offering the possibility of playing back high-quality sound and video and presenting thousands of photographic-quality pictures.
-The 12-inch videodiscs, or laserdiscs as they were sometimes called, could hold around 30 minutes of video or 54,000 still images on each side.
+The videodisc player appeared in the early 1980s, offering the possibility of playing back high-quality sound and video and presenting thousands of photographic-quality pictures.
+The 12-inch videodiscs (or laserdiscs as they were sometimes called) could hold around 30 minutes of video or 54,000 still images on each side.
 By linking a videodisc player to a computer it was possible to produce CALL programs that today would be described as multimedia.
 In those days, however, the term interactive video was used.

 Interactive videodiscs continued to be used in industrial training well into the 1990s - and also for karaoke entertainment.
 Their main advantage was the high quality of the sound, video and still images that they could produce, which is absolutely essential, for example, in training engineers how to assemble a mechanical device - a typical application of the time.
 Their main disadvantage was the high cost of the equipment required to run them - and it was messy too, consisting of several different components linked with lots of cables.

 These components are discussed in more detail in Section 2 below.
-See also Module 1.2 for more detailed information about computer hardware.
+See also Module 1.2 for more information about computer hardware.

 Contents of Section 2

-The computer must also have a recent version of the Windows operating system installed: see Section 2.1, Module 1.2.
+The computer must also have a recent version of the Microsoft Windows operating system installed: see Section 2.1, Module 1.2.

+An adequate soundcard is essential for multimedia.
+Modern multimedia computers are fitted with soundcards as standard, so the choice of soundcard may already have been made for you.
 You should familarise yourself with soundcard controls under the Windows operating system that enable you to adjust the output volume of your soundcard and the input sensitivity of your microphone.
+For further information see Section 1.2.2, Module 1.2.

 Speakers or headphones are essential for listening to sound recordings.
 When purchasing speakers it is worthwhile checking that they have their own inbuilt amplification system.
 The sound level of all speakers or headphones can be controlled under the Windows operating system, but good speakers have a volume control knob that also enables the user to adjust the volume manually.
 Headphones can be integrated with a microphone - the so-called pilot's headset that is used in language laboratories.
 Stereo speakers or headphones are advisable for most multimedia applications.
 See also Section 1.2.3, Module 1.2, which contains an illustration of the pilot's headset.